Anagabsoares/capstone-packages-to-go-backend/README.md

 ## Description

-- This  is a package delivery management backend application,  created as a Capstone project for Ada Developer Academy.
+- This  is a package delivery management application,  created as a Capstone project for Ada Developer Academy.
 It aims to help buildings to manage their  resident's incoming packages and delivery requests.
 - This app allows  the manager's account to create a list of packages, associate each package with its owner, update package information, view package information and delete package information when the package is  delivered successfully.
 - This app also allows the resident's account to access/view  the packages and request delivery.